• Skip to primary navigation

 • Place the broiler pan with the lamb kabobs in the top rack of the oven.

 • Pull the lamb kabobs out of the oven and turn the kabobs a quarter turn in the same direction.
-Put the lamb shish kabobs back into the oven for another 2.5 to 3 minutes.
+Repeat for a total of four sides.

 Notes